damianhakert/damianhakert.github.io/source/direction/index.md

 - A/B testing of branches
 - [Shared runners](https://dev.gitlab.org/gitlab/gitlab-ci/issues/322#note_56433) automanaged [by Kubernetes](https://gitlab.com/gitlab-org/gitlab-ci-multi-runner/merge_requests/30)

-## Software to ship in the Omnibus packages
+### Software to ship in the Omnibus packages

 - Add [Rocket.Chat](http://rocket.chat/) if they can make it [work with PostgreSQL](https://github.com/RocketChat/Rocket.Chat/issues/533)
 - Scrum board
 - [CodeClimate](http://blog.codeclimate.com/blog/2015/06/19/code-climate-platform/)
 - [Lita](https://www.lita.io/) or other chat-ops bot

-## We would love to partner with
+### We would love to partner with

 - Browser IDE: Koding, Nitrous.io, Cloud9, CodeAnywhere, Codio and CodeEnvy (ship GitLab with them and button to open from GitLab)
 - Configuration management: Chef, Puppet, Ansible, Salt, Docker (upload cookbooks, build containers from GitLab CI, etc.)
 - Paas: CloudFoundry, OpenStack, OpenShift, Kubernetes, Mesos DCOS, Docker Swarm, Atlas/Terraform, [Nomad](https://nomadproject.io/), [Deis](http://deis.io/), [Convox](http://www.convox.com/), [Flynn](https://flynn.io/) [Tutum](https://www.tutum.co/) [GiantSwarm](https://giantswarm.io/) (deploy apps to them with GitLab CI)
 - Scrum boards: [Huboard](https://huboard.com/), [Waffle.io](https://waffle.io/) and [Zenhub.io](https://www.zenhub.io/) support in addition to https://about.gitlab.com/applications/#scrum-boards

+## Product Vision

+In the future, every digital product will be managed in distributed version control.
+GitLab will be the product make this possible and accessible.

+GitLab will make it possible for teams of any size to work on digital products of any nature, effortlessly, distributed and asynchronously.

+To make this possible, GitLab has to be easy to use, fully featured, fast and reliable.
+It has to make communication and working with many people easier.

+GitLab is build by a large community of contributors.
+It has to be build in a way that promotes contributions.
+By writing great documentation, amazing test suites and making good use of (our own) continuous integration services, everyone can quickly start developing and get instant feedback.